ecmwf/ecmwf-opendata/README.md

 - The downloaded data are encoded in BUFR edition 4
 - For the ENS Tropical Cyclone tracks at time=06 and time=18 replace `step = [240,]` with `step = [144,]`.

-### Download the ensemble mean and standard deviation for all parameters at a single forecast step from ECMWF's 00UTC ENS forecast (Set III-iv)
+### Download the ensemble mean and standard deviation for all parameters at a single forecast step from ECMWF's 00UTC ENS forecast

 The ensemble mean and standard deviation are identified by the keywords `type = "em"`: